 1. Olive Oil and Sea Salt Scrub

-- Mix ¼ to ½ cup of extra virgin olive oil with 1 cup of fine sea salt to make a paste.
+- Combine ¼ to ½ cup of extra virgin olive oil and 1 cup of fine sea salt.

-- Wash your face with plain water and apply paste to wet skin, massaging in circular motions.
+- Wash your face with plain water and apply mixture while it is still wet.

-- Leave on for 5 minutes then rinse with lukewarm water.
+- Leave it on for 5 minutes and rinse with lukewarm water.

 - Note: you can store the leftover mixture in refrigerator for 2 to 3 days.